RasterCrow/khinsider-downloader/README.md

 Simple node

 # How to use

-Simply run the soundtrackDownloader file based on your OS.
-If you like you can also re-build the entire thing and run your generated file.
-You can build it by using
+You can build the project with :
 ```
 dpkg .
 ```
+After that run the file based on your OS.